qorg11/kill9/guides/good_website.md

 .onions are easy as shit to make.

-If your hosting provider does not provide a .onion intercae.
+If your hosting provider does not provide a .onion interface.
 Consider getting a VPS or self host your website with a Raspberry Pi.